defuse/bqp/blog-source/content/when-is-quantum-key-distribution-worth-using.md

 ---------------------------

-In the private setup scenario, the best Alice and Bob can do with conventional cryptography is to exchange some secret key in private setup and then build the secure channel out of a cipher like AES and some hash function like BLAKE2.
+In the private setup scenario, the best Alice and Bob can do with conventional cryptography is to exchange some secret key in private and then build the secure channel out of a cipher like AES and some hash function like BLAKE2.
 If the adversary compromises Alice or Bob and steals the secret key, they'll be able to decrypt all future messages.
 If Alice and Bob design their protocol properly, they can make it  so that an adversary who compromises them can't decrypt past messages (e.g. by hashing their session key to make the next one and destroying the old one).
 And, obviously, Alice and Bob need to implement the crypto correctly, or there will be problems.

 So, to build a secure channel in the private setup scenario, conventional cryptography needs to assume: